Ashton-Daniel/Fusion-Game/README.md

 The features that set this game apart from the regular Connect 4 game will be discussed in this section.

 ### Board Setup
+My Fusion Game allows the user to choose how large the board will be, as well as how many in a row a player needs in order to win the game.
+This allows for interesting variations such as an 8x8 board in which the players need to get 5 in a row in order to win.
+If you would like to play with a regular board setup, simply press enter 3 times to skip past the board setup.

 ### Tetris
+The Tetris Fusion functionality of my game removes all pieces on the bottom row of the board when the entire row is filled.
+This adds additional complexity to the game, which can add to the enjoyment of the players.

 ## Author
 Ashton Daniel